reinthal/reinthalcv/README.md

 - Feb 2022 – present
 - Gothenburg, Sweden
-- Worked remotely leading development of an asset-centric data modeling approach for Databricks & Delta Live Tables, enhancing streaming data reliability and developer experience.
+- Worked remotely leading development of an asset-centric data modeling approach for Databricks & Delta Live Tables, enhancing data reliability and developer experience.
-- Led an agile R&D team to build real-time data ingestion pipelines handling massive volumes of CI-pipeline logs using ***Apache Flink (AWS Kinesis/Data Streams equivalent) & Spark Structured Streaming***.
+- Led an agile R&D team to build real-time data ingestion pipelines handling massive volumes of CI-pipeline events using ***Apache Flink (similar to AWS Kinesis) & Spark Structured Streaming***.
-- Designed scalable data pipelines on ***Databricks & Snowflake, similar to AWS EMR & Amazon Redshift***, enabling advanced analytics workloads.
+- Designed scalable data pipelines on ***Databricks & Snowflake, similar to AWS EMR & AWSAWS  Redshift***, enabling advanced analytics workloads.
 - Served as the technical lead, engaging with a client to design and implement a modern data platform leveraging Snowflake, Dagster, and dbt.
 - Mentored junior engineers in Python, SQL, DAG-based orchestration, and modern data engineering best practices.
 Led workshops on aligning technical solutions with business objectives.
 - Collaborated with stakeholders to refine data governance, mediate upstream data contracts, and improve data visibility using effective metadata management.